James Leith (British Army officer, born 1763)

-Lieutenant-General Sir James Leith GCB (8 August 1763 – 16 October 1816) was a Scottish soldier who served in the British Army, commanding the 5th Division in the Duke of Wellington's Anglo-Portuguese Army at several critical battles during the Peninsular War between 1810 and 1813.
+Lieutenant-General Sir James Leith GCB (8 August 1763 – 16 October 1816) was a British Army officer and colonial administrator who commanded the 5th Division in the Duke of Wellington's Anglo-Portuguese Army at several critical battles during the Peninsular War between 1810 and 1813.

 Family background and education

 He was born at Leith Hall, the third son of John Leith and his wife Harriot (née Steuart).
 His father was shot and killed during a drunken argument when he was only four months old.
 He was initially educated at home by a private tutor, before attending the grammar school at Elgin, and Marischal College in Aberdeen, and after deciding to join the army was sent to a military academy at Lille.

 Early career

 Leith entered the Army in 1780, first serving as an ensign in the 21st Regiment of Foot.
 He soon became a lieutenant in the 81st Regiment of Foot (Aberdeenshire Highland Regiment), in which he was made captain on 3 December 1782.

 At the end of the American War in 1783 his regiment was disbanded, and he transferred to the 50th Regiment of Foot, stationed at Gibraltar.
 There he served as aide-de-camp to the governor Sir Robert Boyd, and later as ADC to General Charles O'Hara, whom he accompanied to Toulon during the British occupation of 1793.
 After O'Hara was taken prisoner, Leith served on the staff of Major-General Sir David Dundas, until the city was evacuated in December, when he returned to Gibraltar.
 Leith was appointed Town Major of Gibraltar on 15 March 1794, and was appointed to command of an Independent Company of Foot on 19 March.

 Leith soon returned home, where on 25 October 1794 he was authorized to raise a regiment of Fencibles.
 The regiment was presented with its colours on 22 July 1795, and added to the Army establishment the following day as the Aberdeen Fencible Regiment of Foot, but was renamed the Princess of Wales's, or Aberdeen Highland Fencible Infantry later in the year.
 In August 1795 Leith was brevetted colonel, with the rank of lieutenant-colonel in the army.
 His regiment was stationed in Ireland, seeing action during the 1798 Rebellion.
 Leith was promoted to colonel in the army on 1 January 1801, and his regiment was finally disbanded at Naas in April 1803.
 He was then appointed colonel of the 13th Battalion of Reserve, and from 1804, as a brigadier-general, served on the staff in Ireland.